-- Then, let it cool down for a few minutes and drink it.
+- Let it cool down for a few minutes and drink it.

 4. Ginger for arterial clogging

-Ginger has anti-inflammatory properties that may contribute to cardiovascular health.
-Some people believe it improves blood flow and prevents cholesterol oxidation.
+Ginger root has anti-inflammatory properties that may contribute to cardiovascular health.
+In addition, it’s believed that it improves blood flow through the veins and prevents cholesterol oxidation.

 - Honey and lime juice (optional)

-- Add the ginger to the boiling water and let it stand for 5 minutes.
+- Add the grated ginger to the boiling water and let it stand for five minutes.

 - Strain and drink it.